devitos-yale/eeng426final/README.md

 ---
 Specifically, this tool identifies three key problems that may lead to DRC errors when a cell is routed:
 1. It ensures that all of the elements that the router might choose as connection ports are a minimum distance of **port_distance** away from each other.
 This is in order to avoid ports being so close to each other that the routed connections connect to more than one accidentally.
 The minimum distance value can be changed depending on the design rules or routing expectations for the cell.
 2. It checks the distance between the outer edge of the routable ports and the perimeter of the cell, using a distance of **VARIABLE HERE**.
 If the router is trying to connect to a port that is too close to the center of the cell, it again may accidentally connected to more than the intended metal.
 This variable is also editable.
+(TO BE COMPLETED)
 3. It ensures that there is a m2 connection for Vdd and GND.
 If there is not, the router will have trouble making these connections.
 ---
 To use this tool, follow these steps in the docker container: